gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 An SCTP endpoint MAY support multiple DTLS Key Management Methods subject to implementation requirements and local security policies.

-Every DTLS Key Management Method
+Every DTLS Key Management Method:

 * MUST be registered in the IANA Registry {{IANA-Protection-Solution-ID}}
   to receive a unique identifier, enabling negotiation during the SCTP handshake.